 The concentration in Latin American and Caribbean Studies (LACA) leads to a strong, interdisciplinary understanding of culture, history, and contemporary issues in Latin America, the Caribbean, and the Latino/a diaspora.

-Professor Mumford will hold office hours every Friday from 1 p.m. to 4 p.m. at CLACS during the Fall 2016 semester.
+Professor Mumford will hold office hours every Tuesday from 1:30 p.m. to 4 p.m. or by appointment at CLACS during the Fall 2017 semester.